 Your organisation will need a bank account and to be formally set up in order to be eligible for funding.

 When you've put time and energy into creating a successful local group that achieves what you'd hoped for, it's good to capture your success.

 Evidence can include:

-Hard data: How many people attend, gender, age, faith, nationality, etc
+- Hard data: for example, how many people attend, gender, age, faith and nationality